-However, as we saw above, unlike these philosophers Günderrode explicitly separates what is specifically human in human existence from spirituality, and spirituality from consciousness and thought, as well as from morality.
+However, as we saw above, unlike these philosophers Günderrode explicitly separates what is specifically human in human existence from spirituality and spirituality from consciousness and thought as well as from morality.
 Being human means, essentially, being moral, and this has no connection to either “earth” or the “earth-spirit” / “the infinite, divine.”
 Notably, Günderrode’s model also de-emphasizes the “human” aspect of human existence within the trifold structure described above.
-The development of a higher, spiritual relationship to the spirit of the earth does not seem to require a human element or human relationships at all, but only a shift in how the animal relates to the earth or environment in which it is embedded.
+The development of a higher, spiritual relationship to the spirit of the earth does not seem to require a human element or human relationships at all but only a shift in how the animal relates to the earth or environment in which it is embedded.
 That is, this relationship requires a transition from relating to the beings and processes of the world in terms of their function for the animal’s survival and procreation, to a deeper connection with these beings and processes as reflecting an eternal life flowing through them all.
 Although it might be difficult to imagine how this would take place without a cognitive shift, at no point does Günderrode claim that it is through consciousness or human activity in particular that this shift takes place and a spiritual relationship develops.
-In fact, in places she explicitly contrasts the revelation of an individual’s connection to the infinite with intellectual investigations, whether scientific or moral (I:49, 81–82, 309; see Kastinger Riley 110).
-Rather, as we saw in the first section of this paper, Günderrode claims that all manifestations of “life” in finite entities have the potential to increase the liveliness of the whole, and hence contribute to its development.
+In fact, in places, she explicitly contrasts the revelation of an individual’s connection to the infinite with intellectual investigations, whether scientific or moral (I:49, 81–82, 309; see Kastinger Riley 110).
+Rather, as we saw in the first section of this paper, Günderrode claims that all manifestations of “life” in finite entities have the potential to increase the liveliness of the whole and hence contribute to its development.
 Thus for Günderrode, while human beings can certainly contribute to a raised, enhanced, and more animated universe by living and by developing themselves, they do this in essentially the same way as any other being.

 Despite this decentering of what is specifically human in human existence, Günderrode in fact views certain kinds of human relationships as an important part of the process of the development of the world towards its ideal, that is, towards the idea of the earth.
 In order to understand this, we must turn to Günderrode’s idea of harmony and attempt to understand the role of this idea within her cosmology and her social thought.